-This is what I did and what you need to do too, if you want buttons that do something to draw attention:
+This is what I did and what you need to do too, if you want buttons that change on hover to draw attention:

 - Generate the button via PayPal, then copy and paste the code on the page